fjellsoftware/BCryptClientSalt/README.md

 wire to the server.
 This prevents the server from accidentally leaking the plaintext password, as well as putting the burden of performing the hashing work on the client.</p>

+<b>IMPORTANT: the already-hashed password should be hashed again on the server.</b> It is not necessary to use a
+password-hashing function like BCrypt as the second hash function that runs on the server, something like regular SHA-256 is fine.

 <p>Generating the salt works by supplying a service identifier, for example a fully qualified domain name like
 retail-demo.loppi.io, and a service-unique username, for example john_doe_465 or john.doe@loppi.io.
 These two strings are concatenated, and then hashed with SHA-256, and from the result, the first 16 bytes are